speedscale/docs/docs/reference/integrations/grafana.md

 # Grafana K6

 Speedscale can export traffic in the open source [Grafana K6](https://github.com/grafana/k6) test case format.
-This lets you use your familiar tools to send test transactions to your app with traffic that was collected by Speedscale.
+This lets you use your familiar tools to send test requests to your app with traffic that was collected by Speedscale.

 ### Export